stoneyrh/gSOAP/gsoap/samples/xml-rpc-json/README.md

 A negative array index indexes elements from the end of the array, with index -1 accessing the array's last value.

+Use `set_size` to change array size or set arrays to zero length.
+Use negative size with `set_size` to remove elements from the end.

 For example, let's take the value `v` that was assigned the array shown above.
 We have the following properties of this value: